Android pod touch

 Buying a phone instead

 Some people carry a cell phone only for occasional voice use or even solely because land line subscribers can't send or receive text messages.
 These plans, such as the "payLo" plans from Virgin Mobile USA starting at $20 per three months, are useful for people for whom a phone complements an existing land line.
-For example, some people carry a cell phone just to be able to get a hold of someone when a car/bike breaks down.
-The disappearance of pay phones starting in 2000 is already a punch line.
+For example, some people carry a cell phone just to be able to get a hold of someone when a car or bike breaks down.
+Pay phones have been disappearing since 2000, and by late 2013, the number of working payphones in the United States had dropped below 500,000, or about one per 600 residents.
+Their disappearance is already a punch line.
 But the U.S. carriers don't appear to offer a lot of smartphone plans designed for occasional voice use; most are priced for replacing the customer's home phone.

 A couple Slashdot users have recommended that I buy a smartphone and subscribe to a $30/mo cellular data plan instead of buying a media player and using Wi-Fi.
 They swear by the ability to listen to Internet radio and use e-mail while on long road trips.
 This sounded to me like buying an iPhone because iPod touch is out of stock everywhere, but for the sake of completeness, I tried this on August 21, 2010.
 I walked into a Best Buy Mobile store, mentioned my current prepaid voice plan with Virgin Mobile that costs me $20 per three months, and asked about Android 2 phones.
 The salesperson explained that the data plans for Android phones from all four major U.S. carriers require a voice plan with 450 minutes per month or more, and this voice plan costs $39.99 per month.
 But I don't use anywhere near 450 minutes per month.
 I don't see the point of paying six times as much for voice minutes 90 percent of which I'll never use.
 So to talk me into a data plan, you'll have to talk me into the required voice plan as well.